Can selenium supplements cure cancer?

 Selenium may be taken by mouth or delivered by a health professional via blood infusion as sodium selenite.Selenium Administration via Blood Infusion / Intravenous Therapy

-There are two forms of selenium available for oral supplementation:- Selenomethionine – the body can convert selenomethionine to selenocysteine as needed.
+There are two forms of oral selenium supplementation available:- Selenomethionine – The body can convert selenomethionine to the more active selenocysteine as needed.

 - Selenocysteine

-Organic selenium supplements are more bio-available than inorganic supplements.
-Take a daily dose of at least 200mcg per day, and no more than 400mcg per day.
+Organic selenium supplements are more bioavailable than inorganic supplements, so try to find an organic supplement (meaning “natural” selenium rather than synthetically produced selenium) whenever possible.
+Take a daily dose of at least 200mcg per day, and no more than 400mcg daily.

 Possible Negative Effects

-Abnormally low and abnormally high levels of selenium can both adversely affect health.
-Selenium is not a supplement to take in mega-doses!
-And supplementation with selenium may only confer benefits when the patient’s overall nutrient intake is adequate.
-People who already have adequate selenium intake who take selenium supplements could increase their risk of developing type II diabetes.
-Very high levels of selenium can cause selenosis which affects the liver, skin, hair, and nails.
-Selenosis can also cause neurological damage as well as alopecia.Additional Information
+Both abnormally low and abnormally high levels of selenium can adversely affect health.
+Again, selenium is not a supplement to take in mega-doses!
+And, be aware that supplementation with selenium may only confer benefits when the patient’s overall nutrient intake is adequate.
+Some research suggests that people who already have adequate selenium intake who also take selenium supplements could increase their risk of developing type II diabetes.
+Very high levels of selenium can also cause selenosis which affects the liver, skin, hair, and nails.
+Selenosis can also cause neurological damage as well as alopecia.Most people won’t be at risk of taking too much selenium.
+However, be aware that Brazil nuts contain especially high levels of selenium, and should not be consumed in large quantities on a day-to-day basis.
+Eat only 4-5 Brazil nuts per day instead of selenium supplements, or only 1 or 2 per day if you’re taking a 200mcg selenium supplement.
+Avoid Brazil nuts completely if you’re taking higher doses of selenium either via infusion or a 400mcg supplement.

 SelenoPrecise Selenium Supplements